 We will continue to communicate with our members via electronic means and through postings at the pool.
 Please help us reach all our members by keeping us informed if your preferred email changes.
 Please contact Beth McLay, UB1 secretary, to update your email address.

-The UB1 website has been updated with 2020 information and will be used for regular communication.
+The UB1 website has been updated with 2021 information and will be used for regular communication.
 Please check it regularly for updates.
-Stay tuned for a new revamped website coming in May.
-Many thanks to UB1 member, Gary Hesselink, for volunteering to help with this work.

 Also, please check out our UB1 facebook page.

 At this point in time, we are predicting that this summer will likely have similar restrictions as those seen in 2020.
 We will be following Public Health guidelines and plan to have the same procedures in place including COVID-19 screening and both walk-in and advanced sign-up slots for free swim.
 Swimming lessons will also be offered should COVID-19 guideline permit.
 Swim lesson sizes will be directed by Public Health guidelines as well.
 Please visit the UB1 website pool page for a full listing of the pool procedures and rules.

 We are pleased to welcome back Abby Saunders as pool manager.
 Please see below for a message from Abby.